 6.3.3 Long-Term Effectiveness and Permanence

-As discussed below, Alternative 3 provides excellent long-term effectiveness and permanence.
+As discussed below, Alternative 3 ranks moderate in long-term effectiveness and permanence.

-Magnitude of Residual Risk: Capping contaminated soil of the Selected Area and APCs will significantly reduce the potential for direct exposure and minimize contaminant mobility (i.e., the potential for the spread of soil contamination) and residual risks.
-Excavation and consolidation or off-Site disposal of contaminated soil in the APCs is anticipated to significantly reduce residual risk by eliminating or minimizing the potential for direct exposure and spread of contamination.
+Magnitude of Residual Risk: Capping contaminated soil of the Selected Area, GWNWR Wilderness Area and APCs will significantly reduce the potential for direct exposure and minimize contaminant mobility (i.e., the potential for the spread of soil contamination) and residual risks.
+Excavation and consolidation or off-Site disposal of contaminated soil in the APCs and consolidated the waste material in the Surface Debris Area in the Selected Area prior to capping is anticipated to reduce residual risk by eliminating or minimizing the potential for direct exposure and spread of contamination.
 Vegetative cover placed in non-vegetated areas will reduce direct contact with soil for both human and ecological receptors.
 Site controls will further mitigate risk to humans by limiting on-Site use and access and reducing the likelihood for direct exposure.
-Overall, this alternative provides excellent reduction in the magnitude of residual risk.
+However, a significant portion of the landfill (90 acres) will remain without an impermeable cover allowing for the potential migration of contaminants in surface water flow into and through the waste material.
+This continued potential for the migration of contaminants allows for potential residual risk.
+A long-term monitoring program will be implemented to ensure the residual human health and ecological risk remains at acceptable levels.

 Adequacy and Reliability of Controls: Capping is a robust and reliable technology widely used for remediation and landfill closures to prevent direct exposure and reduce contaminant mobility.
-This alternative also employs Site controls (institutional controls, fencing, and signage) that are widely used, adequate, and reliable for preventing unauthorized human access on-Site.
+This alternative will cap approximately 50 acres; however, an additional 90 acres of landfill will remain with no impermeable cover, thus limiting the overall adequacy and reliability of this control.
+This alternative will employ Site controls (institutional controls, fencing, and signage) on the privately-owned portion of the landfill, which will include the 90 acres that are not capped.
+These controls are widely used, adequate, and reliable for preventing unauthorized human access on-Site.
 With proper maintenance in combination with the Site controls, the reliability of the cap will increase.
 Excavation and off-Site disposal is also a widely used and reliable technology for remediation of contaminated soil.

 6.3.4 Reduction of Toxicity, Mobility, or Volume Through Treatment